chromice/ae/README.md

 unset($transaction);
 ```

-This way, if one of your SQL queries fails, it will throw an exception and all uncommitted queries will be rolled back, when the `$transaction` object is destroyed.
+It could be that one of your queries fails, which will throw an exception and all uncommitted queries will be rolled back, when the `$transaction` object is destroyed.

-**NB!** Only one transaction can exist at a time.
+> **N.B.** Only one transaction can exist at a time.

 ## Inspector